moofazzel/PHL2-Assignment-05/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📝 License
+## 📄 License

 This project is licensed under the MIT License.

 ## 🆘 Support

-For support or questions, please open an issue in the repository.
+For support and questions:
+- Check the API documentation
+- Review the Postman collection
+- Test with the provided endpoints
+- Check server logs for errors

 ---

-**Built with ❤️ using Node.js, Express, Mongoose, and TypeScript**
+**Digital Wallet API** - A secure and scalable wallet management system 🚀